kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is Kentucky Child Support?

-As defined by the state laws, child support is the payment for care made by the non-custodial parent.
+Kentucky State laws define child support as a payment for the care of a child made by the non-custodial parent.
 The non-custodial parent is the party that does not have physical custody rights of the child.
-The custodial parent is the one who receives the payment for the child support.
+The custodial parent receives the payment for the child support.

 What Does Child Support Cover in Kentucky?

-Child support in Kentucky covers daily expenses, education, and general wellbeing of the child.
-Medical support is a significant subset of child support, which may be paid separately.
-The guidelines for calculating the support help to recreate the same welfare standard for the child as may have been if they were all living together as family.
-Extraordinary medical and educational expenses in Kentucky refer to costs of sending the child to a private or a special institution.
-The court can approve if both parents agree on the expense.
-Uninsured medical costs are expenses higher than $100 per year.
+Child support in Kentucky covers daily expenses, education, and the child's general well-being.
+Medical support is a subset of child support, which may be paid separately.
+The guidelines for calculating the support generally help to recreate the same welfare standard for the child as if they were all living together as a family.
+In Kentucky, extraordinary medical and educational expenses refer to the costs of sending the child to a private or special institution.
+The court may approve if both parents agree on the expense.
+Uninsured medical costs are expenses usually higher than $100 per year.
 The court often leaves the allocation to the discretion of the parents, or increases the weekly medical allowance if the child has a serious medical condition.

-There is no set average per se, in determining child support.
-It depends on the number of children, the parents’ income, and the quality of life desired for the children.
-The Kentucky Child Support Interactive Website allows interested persons to calculate an estimated value of their child support by day, week, month and year.
+There is no set average per se in determining child support.
+It generally depends on the number of children, the parents’ income, and the quality of life desired for the children.
+The Kentucky Child Support Interactive Website allows interested persons to calculate an estimated value of their child support by day, week, month, and year.

 How Do I Apply for Child Support in Kentucky?

-Before starting an application for child support in Kentucky, read the Q&A Section of the Kentucky Child Support Interactive Website.
-Next decide if the case at hand is an IV-D or a non-IV-D case.
-The former is for new cases that may require the full cocktail of the agency services:
+Before starting an application for child support in Kentucky, petitioners are advised to read the Q&A Section of the Kentucky Child Support Interactive Website.
+Next, they may decide if the case is an IV-D or a non-IV-D case.
+The former is for new cases that may require the whole cocktail of the agency's services, which generally include:

 • Location of non-custodial parent